8 Keep Australia Beautiful Week Activities & Ideas for Primary Teachers

 The following year, then Prime Minister Gough Whitlam launched an initiative called ‘Live Without Litter Week,’ which paved the way for Keep Australia Beautiful Week to officially commence nationally!

 Each year, KAB Week has a unique theme to raise awareness and target ways Aussies can join in keeping Australia beautiful.
 The theme can provide you with ways to inspire your students to get involved too.
-For example, last year the theme of #ContainYourWaste gave primary teachers an opener to dive into this waste management investigation!
+For example, last year, the theme of #ReduceWhatsInYourBin gave primary teachers an opener to dive into the importance of recycling.

-In 2023, the Keep Australia Beautiful theme encourages people to Do The Right Thing and #ReduceWhatsInYourBin by choosing one of KAB’s 6Rs of Waste — Refuse, Rot, Reduce, Reuse, Recycle and Restore.
+In 2024, the Keep Australia Beautiful theme encourages people to ‘When you’re out and about… leave only your footprints!’ and to choose one of KAB’s 6Rs of Waste — Refuse, Rot, Reduce, Reuse, Recycle and Restore – to focus on.

-It’s easy for schools to sign up and participate in this year’s KAB Week campaign, choose which of the 6R’s you want to focus on for the event and register your school using the form on this webpage.
+It’s easy for schools to sign up and participate in this year’s KAB Week campaign – you can register your school using the form on this webpage.

 Engaging Classroom Activities for Keep Australia Beautiful Week